Hoyle Historic Homestead: Structure

 The first floor interior is carefully finished.
 Much of the modern sheetrock and painting have been removed to reveal early board ceilings and walnut paneled partitions and paneling on the outer walls.
 While some or all of the interior sheathing appears to date after 1810, all of the trim and some of the ceiling probably date to the first remodeling.

 The three room plan of the second floor consists of a large east room that comprises about two thirds of the space along with two small west rooms.
 The north–south paneled partition is similar to the partition of the first floor.
 This basic three room plan probably is original, although the partition has been moved at least twice.
 Notches on the baseboard and patching of the wall plasters and chair rail indicate the wall was moved east, into the larger space, by about three feet.
 All outer walls were exposed logs until they were plastered, probably early in the 19th century.
 A door in the northeast corner of the large east room leads to an enclosed attic staircase; in the stairwell the structural system is clearly evident because the corner post, down braces and log filling have never been sheathed.

 The two remaining outbuildings date from the early- to mid-19th century.
 Near the northeast corner of the main house, the well house is a one-story, rectangular common bond brick building with ventilation holes on the ends.
 A gabled tin roof extends beyond the west end and acts as a porch sheltering the well.
 The well house stands at the southeast corner, and east of the well house stands a weatherboarded smokehouse with a gabled roof sheathed in sheet metal.

 Importance

-The Hoyle House is an important and, in some respects, apparently unique landmark of traditional German-American architecture in North Carolina.
-The unusually large, for its time, and substantial dwelling exemplifies a construction method— heavy timber frame with log infill— seen elsewhere in the mid-Atlantic Germanic settlement areas but not previously identified in North Carolina.
+The Hoyle House is a unique landmark of traditional German-American architecture in North Carolina.
+The large dwelling exemplifies a construction method— heavy timber frame with log infill— seen elsewhere in the mid-Atlantic Germanic settlement areas but not previously identified in North Carolina.

 The date of construction, and thus the identity of the first owner of the house, cannot be conclusively determined from existing documentation, nor can the exact chronology of its development.
 It is not clear if the house was built by 1761.
 With further investigation, if the Hoyle House can be firmly dated through archaeology, dendrochronology, or additional documentation, its place in the development of German-American architecture in the Piedmont can be more clearly understood.